 Our students are considered some of the best in the world.
 Here's a list of what they've accomplished over the past few years.
 Needless to say, we're proud.

 The year kicked off with a Berghs’ team winning the January competition at the Young Glory competition.
 At the Nordic Gulltaggen competition, Berghs’ students accounted for no less than three of a total of six nominated prizes in the student category.
 Four Berghs’ students were awarded gold and silver.
 This year’s One Show/Young One’s competition in New York was a huge success for Berghs, with students taking home 17 awards, including 11 pencils.
 This made Berghs the most rewarded school in 2019 in the Young Ones Brief competition.
-Great job!
+Three of our students won Young Glory and got to pitch their idea at C2 i Montréal.
+Berghs’ students also had 5 cases represented in the top 50 of Future Lions.
+Great job to everyone involved in all of these competitions!

 First out this year was Gulltaggen in Oslo, where students from Berghs won gold, silver, and bronze!
 At AKQA Future Lions in Cannes, five student teams were shortlisted and contributed to Berghs landing the prestigious School of the Year award for the fifth consecutive year.
 A student team from Berghs was awarded gold at the Indigo Design Awards and also at the One Show and D&AD New Blood.
 At the Young Glory competition, one student team won two gold at the September competition, two gold and one silver at the October competition, one silver and one bronze at the November competition, and one gold and one silver at the December competition.